Speech or Debate Clause: United States v. Rayburn House Office Building: searches of congressional offices

 In May 2006, the FBI raided the office of Representative William J. Jefferson, a Democratic congressman from Louisiana, in the Rayburn House Office Building on Capitol Hill.
 The raid took place during the fourteenth month of an investigation into Jefferson's business ventures in Africa.

 The FBI raid prompted a bipartisan uproar, with immediate objections from congressional leaders in both parties, who said that the raid was inappropriately aggressive and violated the Speech or Debate Clause.
-In a statement, Speaker of the House J. Dennis Hastert (Republican of Illinois) stated: "The actions of the Justice Department in seeking and executing this warrant raise important Constitutional issues that go well beyond the specifics of this case.
+In a statement, Republican Speaker of the House J. Dennis Hastert stated: "The actions of the Justice Department in seeking and executing this warrant raise important Constitutional issues that go well beyond the specifics of this case.
 Insofar as I am aware, since the founding of our Republic 219 years ago, the Justice Department has never found it necessary to do what it did Saturday night, crossing this Separation of Powers line, in order to successfully prosecute corruption by Members of Congress.
 Nothing I have learned in the last 48 hours leads me to believe that there was any necessity to change the precedent established over those 219 years."
-House Minority Leader Nancy Pelosi (Democrat of California) stated that while "members of Congress must obey the law and cooperate fully with any criminal investigation", investigations "must be conducted in accordance with Constitutional protections and historical precedent".
+Democratic House Minority Leader Nancy Pelosi stated that while "members of Congress must obey the law and cooperate fully with any criminal investigation", investigations "must be conducted in accordance with Constitutional protections and historical precedent".
 A number of legal experts stated that the raid was unconstitutional.

 Jefferson challenged the raid as a violation of the Speech or Debate Clause, and in 2007, in the case United States v.
 Rayburn House Office Building, Room 2113, Washington, D.C.
 20515, the U.S. Court of Appeals for the District of Columbia Circuit unanimously ruled, 3–0, that the FBI's search was unconstitutional and ordered the FBI to return privileged documents seized in the raid.
-The court held that "the Congressman is entitled... to the return of all materials (including copies) that are privileged legislative materials under the Speech or Debate Clause.
+The court held that "the Congressman is entitled ... to the return of all materials (including copies) that are privileged legislative materials under the Speech or Debate Clause.
 Where the Clause applies its protection is absolute."
 The FBI was allowed to retain non-privileged material.
 While the Justice Department used special "Filter Team" procedures to review documents to determine whether they were related to legislative activity, the court found that this "would not have avoided the violation of the Speech or Debate Clause because they denied the Congressman any opportunity to identify and assert the privilege with respect to legislative materials before their compelled disclosure to Executive agents."

 The Supreme Court declined to review the D.C.
 Circuit's decision.
 Jefferson was later convicted on the basis of other, unrelated evidence; in 2009, he was found guilty of bribery, racketeering, and money laundering in connection with his acceptance of bribes and payoffs in connection with these ventures; he was acquitted of several other charges.